Mohpa

-3.Mhasepathar "म्हसेपठार"- the word is comes from platue (Pathar in Marathi) of mohpa, governed by grampanchayt.
+3.Mhasepathar - the word comes from platue (Pathar in Marathi) of mohpa, governed by grampanchayt.

 Mohpa has an old Ram mandir.
 The mandir is having beautiful Ram panchayatan.
 It also has the Samadhi of a noble saint Shri.
 Tukaram Maharaj.
 Every navratri the local people witness a well planned utsav for all 9 days.
 Mohpa is famous for its bull market from past 50 years, although orange farm is the main identity of this town.

 Geography

 Mohpa is located on a tributary of the Chandrabhaga River.
 It is 13 km north-west of Kalmeshwar and 34 km north-west of Nagpur.
 It has an average elevation of 351 metres (1151 feet).